hkolasani/FHIR-SDOH-BigQueryML/README.md

   dataframe = 'training'
 ```

 You can create and train a logistic regression model using the  [`CREATE MODEL`](https://cloud.google.com/bigquery/docs/reference/standard-sql/bigqueryml-syntax-create)  statement with the option  `'LOGISTIC_REG'`.
-The following query uses a  `CREATE MODEL`  statement to train a new binary logistic regression model on the view from the previous query.

 ## Evaluating the model
 After creating the model, evaluate the performance of the model using the  [`ML.EVALUATE`](https://cloud.google.com/bigquery-ml/docs/reference/standard-sql/bigqueryml-syntax-evaluate)  function.
 The  `ML.EVALUATE`  function evaluates the predicted values against the actual data.